 Alanah recently completed her Honours in Psychological Science at the University of Queensland.
 Her thesis focused on performance-based pay and its implications for performance outcomes and stress.
 She continues this line of work in the organisational psychology and behavioural economics space as a Research Assistant at UQ.

 As the Assistant to the Chief Behavioural Scientist, Nina is directly responsible for providing research and administrative support to the Chief Behavioural Scientist.
 She is also actively involved in BI’s projects and works collaboratively with the team as a Behavioural Scientist.

 Nina recently completed her Honours degree in Psychological Science at the University of Queensland.
 Her thesis focused on sexual dimorphisms and mate value.
 Her passion for Psychology stems from the fascinating science of the brain and what motivates peoples behaviour.
 She aspires to apply her knowledge of scientific and psychological practice to enrich and change the world.

 Completing BPsycSc (Hons)

 As the Operations Assistant, Georgia assists with the growth and day to day running of the company.
 She is primarily responsible for coordinating field trips for project teams, in house events, and working collaboratively with the Finance Manager and the broader BI team.
 Georgia also receives exposure to inner workings of BI’s projects and contract work.

-Georgia is currently in her third year of studying and completing her Bachelor of Psychological Science (Honours) at the University of Queensland.
-She looks forward to commencing her Honours thesis in 2019.
+Georgia is currently in her fourth year of studying and completing her Bachelor of Psychological Science (Honours) at the University of Queensland.
 Georgia is interested in using behavioural science to create lasting change for populations.